KY-East/btc/docs/EAT_WHITEPAPER.md

 EAT price is designed to track NAV, but may temporarily deviate due to market forces:

 - ⬆ Bull case: Market price > NAV → Users sell, or wait for new NAV mint
-- ⬇ Bear case: Market price < NAV → Arbitrageurs + Oracle Alpha buyback kicks in
+- ⬇ Bear case: Market price < NAV → Arbitrageurs + EZ Trading buyback kicks in

 > Over time, the price will tend to revert to NAV due to economic pressure and buyback policy